 Courtesy: Jeff Miller / August 27, 2011

-Close-up of "box w/ spare fuses" (DB# 136 580 00 10) / (6) 8A, (2) 16A, and (1) 25A.
-Available new from authorized Mercedes-Benz agents.
+Close-up of "box with spare fuses" (DB# 136 580 00 10) / (6) 8A, (2) 16A, and (1) 25A — still available (new) from authorized Mercedes-Benz agents.

 Here is the tool kit illustration that came with the 1958 Type 300SL roadster-cabriolet (8/1957-2/1963).
 Note the shape of the canvas pouch.
-It is different from other pouches in the Ponton line up.
+It is different from other pouches in the Ponton line- up.
 It resembles one of the Type 190SL pouches.

 This 14 mm hex (Allen) wrench (120 581 05 65) appears to be included in the illustration (item 7) of the 1958 Type 300SL roadster-cabriolet tool kit.
 However, the Studebaker-Packard letter lists a different part number (120 581 06 65) for the "drain plug wrench size 14" for the Type 300SL.
 The sedans, coupés and cabriolets are also allegedly supplied with the same (120 581 06 65) wrench.
 The obvious difference between the two wrenches is the profile.
 Photo Courtesy: Tyler Carlson